 We can always count on paint maven

 Annie Sloan for some festive crafts.
-Using her famous Chalk Paint®, she’s compiled projects that are simple enough for the kids to make, and they can be personalized to your holiday style.
-If there was ever a time try your hand at a signature wrap, this is the year!
+Using her famous Chalk Paint®, she’s compiled projects and decorating ideas that are simple enough for the kids to make, and they can be personalized to your holiday style.
 Scroll down to get inspired!

 Note: Pricing for the paint starts at $14.95 for a 120 mL tin.
 Here is a list of retailers to find one near you.